leanprover/vscode-lean4/README.md

 ## Release Notes

 ### 0.7.2
-* Add experimental new input mode for Unicode symbols.
+* New input mode for Unicode symbols.
+* Info view showing the current goal and error messages.
-* Use new client library for interacting with the Lean server.
+* Internally uses new client library to interact with the Lean server.

 ### 0.7.1
 * Fixes issue with highlighting commands beginning with `#`.